One recent sunny Sunday in a nearby park in downtown Milan, Blackie, the Swan, followed me up and down a stream, like an aquatic puppy.

 “She’s mine,” his look seemed to say.
 “You were distracting her.”

 “This is the first time I’ve seen a swan here,” I said.
 Neither Blackie nor the man paid me any attention.

 “Arrivederci,” I said.
 The man turned his back, while Blackie gobbled the bread, her red beak submerged in the ripples she was creating.

 “That’s a good bird,” the man clucked.

 On my way home, I thought of swans and love affairs.
-Ancient myth says that Zeus took on the semblance as a swan to ravish Leda.
-Today, it seemed the opposite: Zeus was the man; Leda was the swan.
-They had each other and each was less lonely.
+Ancient myth says that Zeus took on the semblance as a swan to ravish Leda, a beautiful maiden.
+Today, it seemed the opposite: Zeus was the man; Leda the swan.
+They had each other and were less lonely.